farnulfo/pst-exp/MS-PST.md

 - there is no corresponding bytes in the above hexadecimal dump
 - it seems that this sentence is a copy of the previous chapter : https://msdn.microsoft.com/en-us/library/ff387868(v=office.12).aspx

+2.2.2.7.7.1 BTPAGE
+For BBT BTree Type, if cLevel = 0 rgEntries type is BBTENTRY else if cLevel is less than 0, it's BTENTRY.
+It seems that cLevel is never less than 0.